Chas McCormick Player Props: Astros vs. Reds

-After going 2-for-5 in his most recent game, Chas McCormick and the Houston Astros take on the Cincinnati Reds (who will start Andrew Abbott) at 8:10 PM ET on Friday.
+The Houston Astros, including Chas McCormick and his .556 slugging percentage over his past 10 games, battle starter Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.

-In his last game, he had two hits (going 2-for-5) against the Nationals.
+In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Reds.

 Chas McCormick Game Info & Props vs. the Reds